lpcprog#

 start_page (

-) – print status
+bool) – Whether to print command status information.

 - Return type: